Algorithmic Justice League: CRASH project

 In July 2020, the Community Reporting of Algorithmic System Harms (CRASH) Project was launched by AJL.
 This project began in 2019 when Buolamwini and digital security researcher Camille François met at the Bellagio Center Residency Program, hosted by The Rockefeller Foundation.
-Since then, the project has also been co-lead by MIT professor and AJL research director Sasha Costanza-Chock.
+Since then, the project has also been co-led by MIT professor and AJL research director Sasha Costanza-Chock.
 The CRASH project focused on creating the framework for the development of bug-bounty programs (BBPs) that would incentivize individuals to uncover and report instances of algorithmic bias in AI technologies.
 After conducting interviews with BBP participants and a case study of Twitter's BBP program, AJL researchers developed and proposed a conceptual framework for designing BBP programs that compensate and encourage individuals to locate and disclose the existence of bias in AI systems.
 AJL intends for the CRASH framework to give individuals the ability to report algorithmic harms and stimulate change in AI technologies deployed by companies, especially individuals who have traditionally been excluded from the design of these AI technologies [20, DataSociety report].